michalakadam/angular-build-deploy-tool/README.md

 `./install_angular_build_deploy_tool.sh`
 <br /><br />
 Fill all the required information when prompted by the installation script.
 <br /> The tool is ready.
-Now everytime you want to deploy commited and pushed changes to the remote server type (in source code directory)
+<br /> Now everytime you want to deploy commited and pushed changes to the remote server type (in source code directory)
 <br />
 `./deploy.sh`
 <br />
 If everything goes well, you can see your local changes in the deployed webapp.
 <br />

-### Improvement ideas
+### deploy.sh flags

-* make it possible to work with multiple webpages
-* add options of functionality customization, eg. changing git branch, deployment without running tests.
-<br /><br />
+-nt, --no-tests skip unit tests execution

 ### Further reading